 Can Monzi offer me an equity loan?

 No, Monzi’s lender-finder service cannot offer you a loan secured by your home equity.
-Instead, we aim to match your application with a lender offering personal finance.
+Instead, we aim to match your application with a lender offering personal loans today.

 The loans our network of lenders are potentially able to offer are:

 |Small personal loans||$300 to $2,000||Up to 12 months|

 |Medium personal loans||$2,100 to $4,600||13 to 24 months|

 |Large personal loans||$5,000 to $10,000||13 to 24 months|